-The reader should note information in this application note is presented with the assumption that the reader is familiar with LIN specification v1.2, the most current specification available at the time this document was written.
+The reader should note information in this application note is presented with the assumption that the reader is familiar with LIN specification v1.2, the most current specification available at the initial release of this document.
 Therefore, not all details about LIN are discussed.
-Refer to the References section for additional information.
+Refer to the references listed on page 14 for additional information.